thirtycapital/hanger/README.md

 - A new token will generated and you can view it by clicking again on ***API Token*** menu option.

 ##### CHANGE PASSWORD
 This option allows the user to change their own password.
-For this:

 - On ***User*** side menu option, click on the ***down arrow*** and choose the ***Change password*** option.
 - Fill in the information accordingly and click on ***Save*** button to save.